What Are Your Rights as a Landlord?

-If the premises are in such bad condition that they pose an immediate threat to health and safety, your tenant may give you written notice.
-If you do not repair as soon as conditions require, the tenant may immediately end the lease by giving written notice.
+If the premises are in such bad condition that they render the premises uninhabitable or pose an immediate threat to health and safety, your tenant may immediately end the lease by giving you written notice if you do not repair as soon as conditions require.
 Please note that termination of the lease is but one of the remedies available to a tenant in the event of a landlord’s default under the terms of a lease.
 A tenant may still file a lawsuit against a landlord for any damages that may arise for any failure on the part of the landlord to remedy defective conditions on the premises.

 Q: May I adopt rules and regulations to govern the use of the premises?

-A: You may, from time to time, adopt rules and regulations for the convenience, peace, safety and welfare of all tenants.
-Such rules must apply fairly to all tenants, and be clearly understandable by the tenants.
-The rules must not be an attempt to evade your obligations under the law.
-Tenants must be given notice of all rules and regulations at the time they enter into lease agreements, or at the time the rule is adopted.
+A: You may, from time to time, adopt rules and regulations to promote the convenience, peace, safety or welfare of all tenants, protect your property from abuse or fairly distribute the services and facilities.
+Such rules and regulations must apply fairly to all tenants and be clearly understandable by the tenants.
+The rules and regulations must not be an attempt to evade your obligations under the law.
+Tenants must be given notice of all rules and regulations at the time they enter into lease agreements or when they are adopted.

-If a new rule substantially changes the tenant's rights under the lease, the tenant will not be bound by the rule without consenting to it in writing.
+If a new rule or regulation substantially changes the tenant’s rights under the lease, the tenant will not be bound by it without consenting in writing.

 Q: Do I have duties of notification?